Territorial Army (Malaysia): Combat element

 Within the Malaysian Army, combat elements comprise units assigned with direct fighting responsibilities, such as infantry and armoured formations.
 These units serve as the primary offensive and defensive force in conventional and unconventional military operations.

-The Territorial Army's combat component is made up predominantly of infantry regiments and a single armoured squadron.
+The Territorial Army's combat component is made up predominantly of infantry regiments and a single administrative armoured regiment.
 Units under this element are trained to the same standards as regular army counterparts and can be integrated into brigade-level operational formations.

 Infantry

 The infantry element constitutes the largest component of the Territorial Army.
 It is made up of the 500-series Reserve Regiments, each trained as standard line infantry following the organisational structure of the Royal Malay Regiment, the Royal Ranger Regiment and the Border Regiment.
 Additionally, the Critical Target Force, originally known as the Critical Target Unit, performs infantry roles with a specific focus on security force tasks.
 Both formations operate as deployable infantry and may be embedded into the Malaysian Army's broader operational structure.
 All are modeled on their counterparts in the British Army Reserve, which the TA upon its formation was patterned after.